omahs/ant-design-web3/docs/course/dev-init.md

 npm i @ant-design/web3 --save
 ```

-After the installation is complete, you need configure the `next.config.js` because of [an existing issue](https://github.com/ant-design/ant-design/issues/46053) in the current version of Next.js:
+After the installation is complete, you need to configure the `next.config.js` because of [an existing issue](https://github.com/ant-design/ant-design/issues/46053) in the current version of Next.js:

 ```diff
 /** @type {import('next').NextConfig} */